-The Court should disregard this finding because it merely provides an opinion of Respondent's expert and does not state any fact.
+The Court should disregard this finding because it merely provides an opinion of

 1163.
 There is an empirical basis for concluding that the ages of the respondents in Dr. Stewart's survey were representative of the relevant population.
 (Stewart, Tr.
 2808).